 - 8 Reconnect the DUT to the analyzer.
-Note that the units of the reference level have changed to dB, indicating that this is now a relative measurement. - 9 To change the normalized reference position: Press [MEAS] > {Normalize} > {Norm Ref Posn} > 8 > [ENTER] - 10 Place the reference marker at the specified cutoff frequency:
+Note that the units of the reference level have changed to dB, indicating that this is now a relative measurement. - 9 To change the normalized reference position: Press [MEAS] > {Normalize} > {Norm Ref Posn} > 8 > [ENTER] - 10Place the reference marker at the specified cutoff frequency:

-Press [MARKER] > {Mode} > {Normal} > 370 > MHz

-11 Set the 2nd marker as a delta frequency of 37 MHz:

-Press (Delta) > 37 > MHz

-- 12In this example, the attenuation over this frequency range is 19.16 dB/octave (one octave above the cutoff frequency). - 13Use the front-panel knob to place the marker at the highest peak in the stop band to determine the minimum stop band attenuation.
+Press [MARKER] > {Normal} > 370 > MHz - 11Set the 2nd marker as a delta frequency of 37 MHz: Press {Delta} > 37 > MHz - 12In this example, the attenuation over this frequency range is 19.16 dB/octave (one octave above the cutoff frequency). - 13Use the front-panel knob to place the marker at the highest peak in the stop band to determine the minimum stop band attenuation.
 In this example, the peak occurs at 600 MHz.
 The attenuation is 51.94 dB.

-Figure 20 Minimum Stop Band Attenuation
+Figure 4-18Minimum Stop Band Attenuation

-Making a Reflection Calibration
+Making a Reflection Calibration Measurement

-The following procedure makes a reflection calibration using a coupler or directional bridge to measure the return loss of a filter.
+The following procedure makes a reflection measurement using a coupler or directional bridge to measure the return loss of a filter.
 This example uses a 370 MHz low-pass filter as the DUT.
-The tracking generator (option TG7) is needed for this measurement.
-For N9342C handheld spectrum analyzer with option CA7 or CAU, please refer to the "Measuring Cable Reflection" on page 84 to make a reflection measurement.

-The calibration standard for reflection calibration is usually a short circuit connected at the reference plane (the point at which the DUT is connected).
+The calibration standard for reflection measurements is usually a short circuit connected at the reference plane (the point at which the DUT is connected).
 A short circuit has a reflection coefficient of 1 (0 dB return loss).
-It reflects all incident power and provides a convenient 0 dB reference.
+It reflects all incident power and provides a convenient 0 dB reference